Painting Wooden Furniture Like a Pro: We Show You How it's Done

 How many coats are necessary and how much paint do I need?

-Do I need to seal my furniture?
+Do I have to seal my furniture?

 The silk matt varnish qualities of MissPompadour Eggshell Varnish are very robust.
 If you expect heavy loads, you can use MissPompadour To Seal to make the surfaces even more resilient.
 The matt qualities MissPompadour Matt Varnish and LittlePomp chalk varnishes are not quite as robust.
 Here you can also use MissPompadour To Seal to create a more robust surface.
 You can also seal the matt qualities wonderfully with our wood wax.
 One or two coats of the colourless Wax-Polish are often enough.
 Take a look at our blog post about this.